olejardamir/CodingShortStory/README.md

 You can also enter the URLs from your browsing history and confuse the system even further.

 You can run this program while browsing the Internet, so you can make sure that you are safe from the data-collecting machines.
-What will happen in the most cases, your IP will be ignored, your browsing data will be stacked as a history and it will make less sense more you use this program.
+What will happen in the most cases, your IP will be ignored, you will have a temporary ban and your data will not be considered relevant, your browsing data will be stacked as a history and it will make less sense more you use this program.

 I hope you like this story, any enhancements and proposals to a code are welcomed!